This tutorial explains the recommended method of creating a clustered Looker configuration.

 Finding your Git SSH deploy keys

-Where Looker stores Git SSH deploy keys depends on the release when the project was created:
+Where Looker stores Git SSH deploy keys depends on the release in which the project was created:

-- For projects created in a pre-Looker 4.8, the deploy keys are stored in the server’s native SSH directory,
+- For projects created prior to Looker 4.8, the deploy keys are stored in the server’s native SSH directory,

 - For projects created in Looker 4.8 or later, the deploy keys are stored in a Looker-controlled directory,

 Modifying a Looker cluster

 After creating a Looker cluster, you can add or remove nodes without making changes to the other clustered nodes.

-Upgrading a Cluster to a New Looker Release
+Updating a cluster to a new Looker release

-Upgrades may involve schema changes to Looker’s internal database that would not be compatible with previous versions of Looker.
-To upgrade Looker, there are two methods.
+Updates may involve schema changes to Looker’s internal database that would not be compatible with previous versions of Looker.
+To update Looker, there are two methods.

 - Create a backup of the application database.

 - Stop all of the cluster’s nodes.

-- Replace the JAR file on each server.
+- Replace the JAR files on each server.

 - Start each node one at a time.

 This method decreases downtime but will lose any changes made between creating the replica and pointing the proxy server to the new nodes.
 For example, if someone adds users or creates Looks during the transition, those changes might not be captured in the new application database.

-To upgrade using this faster but less complete method is to:
+To update using this faster but less complete method:

 - Create a replica of Looker’s application database.

 - Start a new cluster pointed at the replica.

-- Point the proxy server or load balancer to the new nodes.
-Then you could stop the old nodes.
+- Point the proxy server or load balancer to the new nodes, after which you can stop the old nodes.